salabim/simply_black/README.md

 Installation
 ------------
-The file simply_black.py can be downloaded from GitHub ()
+The file simply_black.py can be downloaded from GitHub.
+This file requires MySimpleGUI and PySimpleGUI to be isntalled (both are available on GitHub or PyPI).

+Alternatively, there's a file simply_black_embedded, which has the packages MySimpleGUI and PySimpleGUI embedded.

 Requirements
 ------------
+Python >= 3.6

+For simply_black.py:
 - MySimpleGUI, available from GitHub or PyPI
 - PySimpleGUI, available from Github or PYPI

+For simply_black_embedded.py:
+- None

 Usage
 -----